Perspective | In Buffalo, the Bills are ingrained in your DNA. Good luck trying to escape.

 I was born in Lackawanna, a scrappy industrial town 10 minutes south of the Queen City, where the steel dust fell from the sky like snow.
 Without a dad around, I was looking for a father figure.
-In my uncle’s car, we’d drive over to Henry’s Hamburgers, star receiver Ernie Warlick’s restaurant.
-Then, I’d watch Warlick anchor the sports segments on the TV news.
+In my uncle’s car, we’d drive over to Henry’s Hamburgers, star tight end Ernie Warlick’s restaurant.
+Then I’d watch Warlick anchor the sports segments on the TV news.
 He was a standout beyond the field, a barrier breaker, a role model just like my never-swearing uncle.

-My father left when I was two and times were hard for my mom, a hard-working waitress with a knack for writing who occasionally procured a Bills autograph.
+My father left when I was 2 and times were hard for my mom, a hard-working waitress with a knack for writing who occasionally procured a Bills autograph.
 We didn’t have much money.
-Certainly, there was none left over for tickets at the Rockpile, as War Memorial Stadium, the rundown stadium on Buffalo’s East Side, was known.
+Certainly, there was none left over for tickets at the Rockpile, as War Memorial Stadium, the run-down stadium on Buffalo’s East Side, was known.

-By age 6, I would walk with mom down Electric Avenue to her best friend Helen’s house, and they had a color TV.
-Helen’s husband Wallace would watch the Bills, cold beer can in hand.
+By 6, I would walk with mom down Electric Avenue to her best friend Helen’s house, and they had a color TV.
+Helen’s husband, Wallace, would watch the Bills, cold beer can in hand.
 He was a gruff, bitter dude, but he yelled like a warrior when Jack Kemp threw a touchdown.
 It was in that house that I learned to be a Bills fan.

 At 8, I was diagnosed with Crohn’s disease, and from then on I was sick almost daily.
 At 12, a supposed friend tried to sexually assault me.
 At my sickest, without hope, the Bills were among the things that inspired optimism.
 They were losers then, losers in a town where steel mills were closing and unemployed men sat on their porches, drinking and feeling useless.
 I was sick and feeling useless myself.
 But the Bills kept trying, just like my mother kept trying to get me healthy.
 When a doctor gives you a 50 percent chance of living, trying is inspiration of the highest kind.

-In high school when I began writing about football on my uncle’s Royal typewriter for the two Lackawanna papers, I researched Bills players at the local library.
+In high school, when I began writing about football on my uncle’s Royal typewriter for the two Lackawanna papers, I researched Bills players at the local library.
 I looked at them as humans with foibles and troubles.
 The Bills weren’t immortals.
 That made them even better.

 My Uncle Joe was my father figure.
 He never talked much, but he taught me to drive in his sea green Chevy Impala.
 He loved giant Buffalo fish fries, 15 inches long.
 By the time of the team’s last Super Bowl appearance, in 1994, he could no longer eat them.
 Neither could I. But we still had the Bills in common.